 Medical bills aren’t cheap.
 If someone gets hurt on your property, they’ll need to get the care they need.
 There could be a medical payments coverage included in your liability insurance, which allows the injured person’s medical bills to be paid without the ado of a lawsuit.

 Should the person who got hurt on your property decide they’re in a litigious mood, they might sue you.
 Which means you’d need a lawyer.
 Liability insurance could cover the legal costs – which add up very quickly.
 Whether or not you’re guilty of what you’re being accused of, you still need that lawyer.
 And you need to pay them.
-Jury awards or settlements from a lawsuit can also be very, very expensive, but the liability section of your home insurance would help you out.

 How much liability insurance is included in my home insurance?

 Many home insurance policies offer $100,000 of liability insurance, but you can increase those limits. ($100,000 is often the minimum amount you can get.)

 It’s important to check your limits of insurance to see how much liability coverage you have.
 If your current limit isn’t high enough, you can talk to your agent about raising it.
 You can also consider getting a personal umbrella insurance policy to really boost your liability coverage.
 (A personal umbrella policy sits on top of your existing liability coverage to provide additional coverage.)

 Can personal liability insurance cover me if my dog bites someone?

 It’s really important that you talk to your insurance agent about your dog and check to see what your policy says about dog bites.
 It’s better to know exactly what’s covered than to think something’s covered…only to find out it’s not.
 Dogs and home insurance don’t always mix.

 Some insurance companies are leery of insuring homeowners who have dogs of certain breeds (like Pitbulls, Dobermans, or Rottweilers) because of their history of aggression.